spatialos/gdk-for-unity/docs/content/ecs/authority.md

         For more information on `AuthorityLossImminent`, [see the SpatialOS documentation](https://docs.improbable.io/reference/latest/shared/design/understanding-access#enabling-and-configuring-authoritylossimminent-notifications).

-> **Note**: This is _different_ to the [behaviour around AuthorityLossImminent notifications in the SpatialOS SDKs](https://docs.improbable.io/reference/latest/shared/design/understanding-access#authority-states), where Authority can only be in one of three states at a time.
+> This is _different_ to the [behaviour around AuthorityLossImminent notifications in the SpatialOS SDKs](https://docs.improbable.io/reference/latest/shared/design/understanding-access#authority-states), where Authority can only be in one of three states at a time.

 Here's an example of how to write a system that runs when a worker instance has authority over the `Position` SpatialOS component: